richardreiter/melo-merch/README.md

 ![Kanban Board Melo Merch](media/docs/mm-kanban-board.png)

 - As a Site User I can register for an account so that I have my personal account information.
-- As a site user I can login/logout of my account so that I have access to my account details.
+- As a Site user I can login/logout of my account so that I have access to my account details.
 - As a Site User I can recover my password in case I forget it so that I can regain access to my account.
 - As a Site User I can receive an email confirmation after registration so that I can confirm my account creation.
 - As a Site User I can personalise the user profile so that I can view my order history/confirmations/save my payment information.
 - As a Shopper I can browse a list of products so that I can pick some I'd like to buy.
 - As a Shopper I can view a certain product's details so that I see a full description, ratings, picture, sizes.
-- As a Shopper I can easily identify any sales so that I can save some money.
-- As a Shopper I can see my bag total anytime so that I can be within budget.
+- As a Shopper I can see my cart total anytime so that I can be within budget.
 - As a Shopper I can view a category of a product so that I can easily find a product I'm interested in without having to browse too much.
 - As a Shopper I can sort the products' list so that I can sort products by specific filters.
 - As a Shopper I can sort more than one category so that I can better tailor the filters to my needs.
 - As a Shopper I can search/query a product so that I can find a specific product easily.
-- As a Shopper I can see the result of my query so that I can find out if the shop stocks the product I'm looking for.
 - As a Shopper I can pick size/quantity of product when buying it so that I don't accidentally select the wrong size/quantity.
 - As a Shopper I can see the items in my cart so that I can have control over my spending.
 - As a Shopper I can update the amount of items in my cart so that I can make adjustments before checking out.